 I’d like to purchase a subscription for my institution / students.
 How do I find out more about institutional subscription access?

 Institutional access is available for Cochrane Interactive Learning and discounted rates are available.
 To find out how Cochrane Interactive Learning can help you support your students, staff or researchers or to request a demo for your organisation, please contact us.

-If you would like to test the learning modules for yourself, Modules 1 to 4 are currently available for a free trial period.
-Module 1: Introduction to conducting systematic reviews will remain available free to all.
+If you would like to test the learning modules for yourself, Module 1: Introduction to conducting systematic reviews will remain available free to all.
 Follow the instructions above on how to set up an account and access this module.

 Where can I read the terms and conditions for the course?

 The terms and conditions for the course are available here.